Astreonix/Data-Structure-Lab/Lab-01/README.md

 By completing these four tasks, I learned how to:

-Understand the relationship between pointers and arrays.
+-Understand the relationship between pointers and arrays.
-Use pointer arithmetic to access array elements.
+-Use pointer arithmetic to access array elements.
 Traverse arrays using pointer increments.
 Access array elements using *(ptr + i).
 Understand how pointer offsets correspond to array positions.